pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 * move much of Road Map to chapter-specific "future work" sections
 * move GeoCoordinates.md to "Units"

-* Foundation should include Architecture, Cats, Spire, FP, ...
 * gallery images should be same width

 * look for opportunities to use `mdoc:silent`
 * make dependencies clear in each section
 * rename "Spokes"
-* more exposition for Architecture, FP, Cats
+* more exposition for Architecture, FP, Scala, Cats
 * simplify "Installation"
 * copy some test cases to QuantumCircuits.md
 * Reorder Probability mdoc (Creation, Kolmogorov/Region, Sampler, Bayes, Monad)